GetDKAN/dkan_starter/docs/deployment/index.rst

 * There are complementary modules that could be enabled (for specific or all environments) setting up values for the **features_master_temp_enabled_modules** variable in settings.php file.
 * There are complementary modules that could be disabled (for specific or all environments) setting up values for the **features_master_temp_disabled_modules** variable in settings.php file.
 * Any enabled module that's not cover by the above three statements will be disabled.
-* There are configuration items (variables) set up (for specific or all) environments.
+* There are configuration items (variables) set up for specific (or all) environments.

 Hooks
 ^^^^^

-For NuCivic Data Projects we are implementing deployment hooks for:
+For Granicus Data Projects we are implementing deployment hooks for:

 * **post-code-deploy**: This runs when code is deployed from one environment from another (i.e elevating code from dev to test, test to prod)
 * **post-code-update**: This runs when code is push to the acquia's master branch.
 This only runs if the dev environment is running the master branch
 * **post-db-copy**: This runs when a database is deployed from on environment to another (i.e moving prod db to test and dev)